-In many practical high-dimensional problems only a small subset of the states are of interest from a performance perspective, which is why the performance variables $z$ are defined.
-For example in a rigid-body aircraft control problem where a CFD model is used to model the aerodynamics, the variables of interest may be the rigid-body states of the aircraft (e.g. position, velocity, attitude) and not the fluid states.
+The performance variables $z$ are defined because in many practical high-dimensional problems only a small subset of the states are relevant from a performance perspective.
+For example in rigid-body aircraft control problems leveraging CFD aerodynamics models (i.e. a fluid-structure interaction problem), the variables of interest are the aircraft rigid-body states (e.g. position, velocity, attitude) and not the fluid states.